-Studying the Town of Johnstown's population change in this more specific context allows for more accurate planning.
-It is important to recognize that external markets, in this case the Town's neighboring municipalities, can potentially impact the magnitude and scope of development in the Town of Johnstown in the short term as well as the long term.
-As figure 1-1 below indicates, the Town's rate of population change since 1990 has been much slower than all of its neighbors, with the exception of La Prairie, which is also losing population.
-It is worth noting that the two more rapidly growing communities are the Town of Johnstown.
-As more residents move to these areas, additional pressure may be applied to grow geographically into areas that are presently part of Johnstown.
+Studying the Town of La Prairie's population change in this more specific context allows for more accurate planning.
+It is important to recognize that external markets, in this case the Town's neighboring municipalities, can potentially impact the magnitude and scope of development in the Town of La Prairie in the short term as well as the long term.
+As figure 1-1 below indicates, the Town's rate of population change since 1990 has been much slower than all of its neighbors, with the exception of Johnstown, a town that is also losing population.
+It is worth noting that the two rapidly growing communities are "right next door" to La Prairie in the City of Janesville and Town of Harmony.
+This fact compounds the magnitude of growth pressures on the Town of La Prairie.
+As more residents move to these areas, additional pressure may be applied to grow geographically into areas that are presently part of La Prairie.